Someone to trust

 Are my relationships making me happy?

-Why have I been feeling so sad or worried?
+Why have I been feeling like that?

 Where do these feelings come from?